-The Blaskets – Ireland’s last Atlantic outcrop – are a group of seven small islands off the South West corner of Ireland, exposed to the full force of the Atlantic Ocean.
-The islands have a remarkable history, having supported a small population of around 200 people since the 16th century.
-They emerged from relative obscurity in the middle of the twentieth century when linguists, ethnographers, writers and photographers began to visit, seeing the islands as a last outpost of pure Irish language and culture, untainted by English rule or the Catholic Church – the islands had no priest, doctor or shop.
+The Blaskets – a last Atlantic outcrop – are a group of seven small islands off the South West corner of Ireland.
+Exposed to the full force of the Atlantic Ocean, the islands have a remarkable history, having supported a small population of around 200 people since the 16th century.
+The islanders emerged from relative obscurity in the middle of the twentieth century when linguists, ethnographers, writers and photographers began to visit, seeing the islands as a last outpost of pure Irish language and culture, untainted by English rule or the Catholic Church – the islands had no priest, doctor or shop.
 The islanders responded by putting pen to paper themselves, developing their own literary tradition.
-Leaping straight from centuries of oral story telling they become a literary powerhouse, producing 40 new books, just as their culture and community was starting to implode.
+Building on centuries of oral story telling they become a literary powerhouse, producing 40 new books just as their culture and community was starting to implode.
 In 1953 the islands were abandoned.

-We have been commissioned by Ireland’s Office of Public Works to make a documentary film telling this story, which will be shown in a cinema in the Blasket Island Visitors Centre, which is on the mainland, opposite the islands.
-The film was shot in the Summer and Autumn of 2016 and is currently in post production.
+We were commissioned by Ireland’s Office of Public Works to make a documentary film telling this story, which is shown in the cinema at the Blasket Island Visitors Centre, which is on the mainland, opposite the islands.
+The film was shot in the Summer and Autumn of 2016.
 Images from the shoot can be seen below, along with a brief taster from the video.